How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B2] to increase engagement:} \cite{shum2018eliza} argue that longer conversations (10+ turns) are needed to meet the purpose of fulfilling the needs of affection and belonging.
+\textbf{[B2] to increase engagement:} \citet{shum2018eliza} argue that longer conversations (10+ turns) are needed to fulfill the needs of affection and belonging.
 Therefore, the authors defined conversation-turns per session as a success metric for chatbots, where usefulness and emotional understanding are combined.
-In \cite{dohsaka2014effects}, empathic utterances for the quiz-style interaction significantly increase the number of users' messages per hint for both answers and non-answers utterances (such as feedback about the success/failure).
-This result shows that empathic utterances encouraged the users to engage and utter non-answers statements. \cite{portela2017new} compared the possibility of emotional connection between a classical chatbot and a pretended chatbot, simulated in a WoZ experiment.
+In \citet{dohsaka2014effects}, empathic utterances for the quiz-style interaction significantly increase the number of users' messages per hint for both answers and non-answer utterances (such as feedback about the success/failure).
+This result shows that empathic utterances encouraged the users to engage and utter non-answers statements. \citet{portela2017new} compared the possibility of emotional connection between a classical chatbot and a pretend chatbot, simulated in a WoZ experiment.
 Quantitative results showed that the WoZ condition was more engaging, since it resulted in conversations that lasted longer, with a higher number of turns.
 The analysis of the conversational logs revealed the positive effect of the chatbot manifesting social cues and empathic signs as well as touching on personal topics.

-\textbf{[B3] to increase believability:} \cite{morris2002conversational} argue that adapting chatbots language to their current emotional state, along with their \textit{personality} and social role awareness, results in more believable interactions.
+\textbf{[B3] to increase believability:} \citep{morris2002conversational} argue that adapting chatbots' language to their current emotional state, along with their \textit{personality} and social role awareness, results in more believable interactions.
 The authors propose that conversation acts should reflect the pretended emotional status of the agent; the extent to which the acts impact on emotion depends however on the agent's \textit{personality} (e.g., its temperament or tolerance). \textit{Personality} is an anthropomorphic characteristic and is discussed in Section \ref{sec:personality}.